 Debt and bond yields

-Bond yields reflect the cost of borrowing.
+Bond yields a the interest that the government pay bond/gilt holders.
+It reflects the cost of borrowing for the government.
 Lower bond yields reduce the cost of government borrowing.

 Cost of Interest Payments on National Debt